yxhuvud/nested_scheduler/README.md

 ### Cancelation

-Currently only cooperative cancellation is supported.
+Currently only cooperative cancellation of a pool is supported.
 Example:

 ```crystal
   count = 0